IepIweidieng/TJAPlayer3/tja.md

 Specify the total amount of play-**side**s of the notechart(s).

-The multiple-play-side notecharts of the difficulty is chosen only if enough amount of players have chosen the same difficulty.
+The multiple-play-side notecharts of the difficulty is chosen if enough amount of players have chosen the same difficulty.

+In the official games, some difficulties may have only 2-play-side notecharts but are still playable in single player mode, where the notechart for one of the play-side is chosen (always the 1st play-side in PC-generation games).

+*Unspecified*: Whether such notecharts are chosen when some players have chosen different difficulties.

+* In TaikoJiro 1, such notecharts are chosen as if all other players had chosen the same difficulty for each player.

-If the amount of players is not 1, `#START P<positive-int-play-side>` can be used for specifying the play-side of the notechart.
+If the specified amount of play-sides is not 1, [`#START P<positive-int-play-side>`](#start--end) should be used for specifying the play-side of the notechart.

 * `STYLE:1` / `STYLE:Single` / `STYLE:single` / `STYLE:`
 * `STYLE:2` / `STYLE:Double` / `STYLE:double` / `STYLE:Couple` / `STYLE:couple`
-* *Proposal*: `STYLE:<positive-int-amount-of-players>`
+* *Proposal*: `STYLE:<positive-int-amount-of-play-sides>`

+Reference: *ダブルプレイ* ("Double Play"; "Two-player Charts"). 太鼓の達人 譜面とか Wiki\* ("Taiko no Tatsujin - Wiki\* about Notecharts and so on"). <https://wikiwiki.jp/taiko-fumen/収録曲/ダブルプレイ>

 From: TaikoJiro v1.99

+Support: Ignored in TaikoJiro 2.

 ### BALLOON Headers